auranative/aura.js/README.md

 ES Module Import You can import specific functions to keep your bundle small, or import the entire library object.
 <strong>
-JavaScript: import { select, delay, mapAsync } from 'aura.js';
+import { select, delay, mapAsync } from 'aura.js';
 // OR import the entire library import Aura from 'aura.js';
 Example: DOM Manipulation Aura.js makes selecting and manipulating elements incredibly simple and readable.